augo7/Quarter-One-Sales-Analysis-Adventure-Works/README.md

 2. Check the **Summary** worksheet for overall Q1 sales totals and growth.
 3. Explore the **PivotTable** worksheet to analyze sales by product line and category.

-## Key Insights
-- [Optional: Add any observations, e.g., "Product A had the highest growth in Q1 2023."]